New Info -

 Hey Everyone -

-We'll spend the night at a church in Pueblo, Colorado, then go to Salida on July 10.
+We'll spend the night at a church in Pueblo, Colorado, then go to the Salida/Buena Vista area on July 7.

 (all of this is tentative...but this is the current plan)